dotnet/docs/docs/spark/tutorials/get-started.md

 ## Prepare your environment

 Before you begin writing your app, you need to setup some prerequisite dependencies.
 If you can run `dotnet`, `java`, `mvn`, `spark-shell` from your command line environment, then your environment is already prepared and you can skip to the next section.
-If you cannot run any or all of the commands, follow the steps below.
+If you cannot run any or all of the commands, follow the following steps.

 ### 1. Install .NET